-If the steps described above didn’t help you and that doesn’t increase the speed, most likely you set a limit on your ISP (ask your ISP how many simultaneous connections the server supports); or on the webserver you are connecting to (if you use Filezilla FTP Server, increase the values of Internal transfer buffer size and the Socket buffer size.
+If the steps described above didn’t help you and that doesn’t increase the upload or download speed, most likely you set a limit on your ISP (ask your ISP how many simultaneous connections the server supports); or on the webserver you are connecting to (if you use Filezilla FTP Server, increase the values of Internal transfer buffer size and the Socket buffer size.
 We have experienced hosts like GoDaddy tightly restricting their speeds on FTP.

 - How to Delete COM Port In Use? - June 4, 2020

 - Add/Remove Calendar Permissions in Office 365/Exchange via PowerShell - March 19, 2020